Affordable Dallas Cowboys Football Tickets

 The iconic venue, located in the Dallas suburb of Irving, Texas, was noted for having a dramatically crowned field and a cut-out in its roof the size of a football field.
 The saying went that the hole in the roof was so God could watch his Cowboys play.

-On September 20th, 2009 the franchise played its first game at the new state-of-the-art Cowboys Stadium.
+On September 20th, 2013 the franchise played its first game at the new state-of-the-art AT&T Stadium (formerly known as Cowboys Stadium).
 This venue is located in Arlington, Texas about 20 miles west of downtown Dallas.

 The jewel of the NFL and perhaps the greatest sports venue ever built, the stadium can seat up to 100,000 fans.
 The cost of the building is estimated at $1.15 billion.

-While the venue will be used for sporting events and concerts, it will ultimately be known as the home of America’s Team, the Dallas Cowboys.
+While AT&T Stadium will be used for sporting events and concerts, it will ultimately be known as the home of America’s Team, the Dallas Cowboys.